eleinadani/eleinadani.github.io/projects.md

 * **[Performance analysis of SIMD support in WebAssembly].** SIMD instructions are at the core of modern data processing.
 For example, several data ingestion operations (e.g., importing data from a CSV file) requires UTF-8 validation: the input data needs to be analyzed (one character at a time) to ensure that the input text is valid.
 Parallel execution techniques can be employed to speed-up the validation of large text files.
 In this project, we want to explore the performance of existing WebAssembly runtimes in the context of SIMD execution, looking at common operations such as e.g. UTF-8 validation.
 The goal of the project is to implement multiple SIMD-based data processing  techniques targeting WebAssembly (either in WebAssembly itself, or by leveraging emscripten or alternative WASM compilers), to assess the current performance of WebAssembly in such Data-parallel operations.
 Related work [(1)](https://github.com/WebAssembly/simd/blob/main/proposals/simd/SIMD.md) [(2)](https://arxiv.org/abs/2010.03090).

 * **[Dynamic program analysis for WebAssembly].** WebAssembly is increasingly used beyond the browser, yet its runtime behavior remains less understood.
-This project will design a dynamic analysis tool for WebAssembly programs (e.g., to measure memory access, function calls, or execution time) and apply it to benchmark programs compiled from C/C++ or Rust.
+This project will study and analyize existing dynamic analysis tools for WebAssembly programs (e.g., to measure memory access, function calls, or execution time) and apply them to benchmark programs compiled from C/C++ or Rust.

 * **[Performance analysis of the Java Vector API].** for JSON data processing applications.
 Upcoming versions of the Java language will feature built-in support for SIMD programming.
 Simdjson is one of the most popular high-performance JSON processing libraries; it is implemented in highly-optimized C code, and leverages advanced SIMD instructions to perform data de-serialization in parallel.
 Achieving similar performance using a managed programming language such as Java would be simply impossible without access to SIMD parallelism.
 The recently-introduced Java Vector API promises to bring high-performance SIMD parallel programming to the Java language.
 In this project we want to explore the usage of such a new API in the context of JSON data processing.
 In particular, the goal of the project is to implement the simdjson library using the new Java Vector API, and assess its performance profile compared against the native, highly-optimized simdjson implementation.
 Related work [(1)](https://github.com/simdjson/simdjson) [(2)](https://openjdk.org/jeps/460).